 - Monitoring and Cleaning: No matter which birds will be using the house, birders must be able to access the house regularly for proper cleaning and to monitor any hatchlings.
 Mount the house where there is sturdy, level ground below if a stool or ladder will be required to reach it.

 - Other Houses: Even social, gregarious birds need privacy to feel secure when raising a family.
-Usually only 1-2 birdhouses may be in use in one yard at the same time, with the exception of homes for colonial species such as purple martins.
+Usually, only 1 to 2 birdhouses may be in use in one yard at the same time, with the exception of homes for colonial species such as purple martins.
 Mounting several houses, however, will give birds a greater selection for choosing the location they prefer and will increase the chances of birds nesting in the yard, even if not every house is used at once.

 A Word About Window Houses